superfly/docs/elixir/advanced-guides/interesting-things-with-livebook.html.md

 With [Livebook v0.2](https://github.com/livebook-dev/livebook/blob/main/CHANGELOG.md), support was added for visualizations through the Elixir packages [VegaLite](https://github.com/livebook-dev/vega_lite) and [Kino](https://github.com/livebook-dev/kino).
 In this example, we're connecting a locally running Livebook to our app running on Fly.
 In order for the visualization tools to work, these libraries need to be installed on our server.

 You may have seen Livebook examples showing how we can `Mix.install` the needed graphics libraries.
-That doesn't work when you are attaching to a remote mix project.
-It's actually a good thing that we can't just `Mix.install` like that on a remote project.
+However, this doesn't work when you are attaching to a remote mix project.
+It's actually beneficial that we can't simply `Mix.install` on a remote project.
 You wouldn't want anyone with access to attach to your live system and install random packages!

-That just means we need to install the dependencies first.
+This means we need to install the dependencies first.
 Add the `vega_lite` and `kino` libraries to your project's `mix.exs` file and deploy your app.

 ```elixir
   defp deps do